01 Jul What Have You Done Today to Make You Feel Proud?

 Finally, the Peregrinate Student of the Year was awarded to:

-- This learner has achieved way beyond anybody’s expectations!
+- Adam has achieved way beyond anybody’s expectations!
 Including his own.

-- This learner is in year 11 so has a positive progression to make beyond school, he is exploring apprenticeship opportunities and college places as a back up
+- Adam is in year 11 so has a positive progression to make beyond school, he is exploring apprenticeship opportunities and college places as a back up

-- This learner has made significant positive lifestyle changes and makes more positive choices at home, in school and in life
+- Adam has made significant positive lifestyle changes and makes more positive choices at home, in school and in life

 Congratulations Adam, we always believed in you and knew you could make it!